boost/awesome/practices/ssl-on-localhost.md

 ### 7. Maybe imgaes don't load?
 If you are setting a global `HOST` variable in developement.rb, you might need to conditinally make it https if the ssl env is present:
 `HOST = "http#{ENV['SSL'] ? 's' : ''}://localhost:3000"`

+### 8. Don't force it
+What ever you do, don't put `config.force_ssl = true` in to your development file, as it will force all your other projects to be https, which might suck.